batden/Translations-for-Enlightenment/README.md

 French translations for the Enlightenment project :fr:

 *Hello les frenchies!
-We have put a lot of time, effort and skill into this.*
+We have put a lot of time, effort, and skill into this.*

 *Please consider starring our repositories to show your support.*